What is a High-Cost Area?

 Are there special mortgage programs available in high-cost areas?

-Yes, programs like Fannie Mae's HomeReady mortgage and Freddie Mac's Home Possible mortgages cater to first-time home buyers in high-cost areas, offering low down payment options and favorable loan term, making homeownership more accessible.
+Yes, programs like Fannie Mae's HomeReady mortgage and Freddie Mac's Home Possible mortgages cater to first-time home buyers in high-cost areas, offering low down payment options and favorable loan terms, making homeownership more accessible.

 How do I see my local mortgage loan limit?